javisar/ONI-Modloader/README.md

 Creating a Mod
 --------------
-1. Copy the following files from ONI folder to the solution folder '\Modloader\lib\'
-   * Assembly-CSharp.dll
-   * Assembly-CSharp-firstpass.dll
-   * Assembly-UnityScript-firstpass.dll
-   * UnityEngine.dll
-2. Open the solution with Visual Studio.
+1. Open the solution with Visual Studio.
-3. Create a new mod or modify the 'Patches' project.
+2. Create a new mod or modify the 'Patches' project.
-4. Compile it to generate the mod dll file.
+3. Compile it to generate the mod dll file.

+Dlls will be recognized by the mod loader if
+• they reside in the main mod direcotory
+OR
+• they are inside a subfolder inside a subfolder names 'Assemblies' (see MaterialColor mod)

 Downloads
 ---------
-See Releases section.
+Choose 'Clone or download'.
+Releases are currently not updated and lack some described mods/features.

 Harmony Tutorials